 One month later I checked my transactions and saw I had a $10 charge from that faxing service because I forgot to cancel it.
 Worse, there was no way to cancel online.
 I had to call and beg for my money back.

 We’ve all been there.
-You sign up for a free trial, promising yourself you’ll cancel it before you get charged, even setting a reminder on your phone.
+You sign up for a free trial, promising yourself you’ll cancel it before you get charged, and even set a reminder on your phone to cancel on time.

 Then six months later, you’re looking at your credit card statement and realize you’ve been paying for that “free trial” for the last five months.
-You might get the same feeling when you notice your cable bill doubled and their reason is that your “introductory offer” expired.
+You might get the same feeling when you notice your cable bill doubled and the reason is that your “introductory offer” expired.

 Fortunately, there’s a way you can easily see your subscriptions and bills so you can avoid these types of surprises.
 There are two personal finance assistants that can do just that.